Satrand/Masters_GenAI/README.md

 * **generate.py** – Generates molecules from a trained model.
 * **slurm_pytorch.sh** – SLURM batch script for HPC training.
 * **Generate_molecule** – Launches TensorBoard for training visualisation and generates molecules using the trained model.

 ---

+# Figures

+This directory contains  scripts and supporting files used to generate figures presented in the dissertation.

+The contents include:

+- scripts for plotting and visualisation
+- processed data files required to reproduce figures
+- supporting files used during figure generation

+These files are provided to ensure transparency and reproducibility of the figures included in the dissertation.

+---